Common scoter

 The common scoter (Melanitta nigra) is a large sea duck, 43–54 cm in length, which breeds over the far north of Europe and the Palearctic east to the Olenyok River.
-The genus name is derived from Ancient Greek melas, "black", and netta, "duck".
-The species name is from Latin niger "shining black".
-The black scoter (M. americana) of North America and eastern Siberia is sometimes considered a subspecies of M. nigra.
+The black scoter (M. americana) of North America and eastern Siberia was formerly considered to be a subspecies.

+Taxonomy

+The common scoter was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Anas nigra.
+Linnaeus specified the type locality as Lapland, England.
+The common scoter is now one of six species placed in the genus Melanitta that was introduced in 1822 by the German zoologist Friedrich Boie.
+The genus name combines the Ancient Greek melas meaning "black" and netta meaning "duck".
+The common scoter was formerly considered to be conspecific with the black scoter (Melanitta americana) but the two taxa are now treated as separate species.
+The common scoter is monotypic: no subspecies are recognised.

 Description

-It is characterised by its bulky shape and large bill.
+The common scoter is characterised by its bulky shape and large bill.
 The male is all black with a bulbous bill which shows some yellow coloration around the nostrils.
 The female is a brown bird with pale cheeks, very similar to female black scoter.
 This species can be distinguished from other scoters, apart from black scoter, by the lack of white anywhere on the drake and the more extensive pale areas on the female.

-Vocalisations

-Black scoter and common scoter have diagnosably distinct vocalisations.
+The black scoter and common scoter have diagnosably distinct vocalisations.

-Ecology
+Behaviour and ecology

 It winters farther south in temperate zones, on the coasts of Europe as far south as Morocco.
 It forms large flocks on suitable coastal waters.
 These are tightly packed, and the birds tend to take off and dive together.

 The lined nest is built on the ground close to the sea, lakes or rivers, in woodland or tundra.
-6-8 eggs are laid.
+6–8 eggs are laid.

 This species dives for crustaceans and molluscs; it also eats aquatic insects and small fish when on fresh water.

 The common scoter is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.